-a) Write a Program to implement simple Thread by extending Thread class and implementing runnable interface.

-b) Write a program that implements a multi-thread application that has three threadsc) write a program to set and print thread priorities a) Write a program to demonstrate lambda expressions.b)Write a program for producer and consumer problem using Threads a)Write a program to list all the files in a directory including the files present in all its subdirectories. b)Write a Program to Read the Content of a File Line by Line a)Write a program that connects to a database using JDBC display all records in a table.
+- a) Write a Program to implement simple Thread by extending Thread class and implementing runnable interface. - b) Write a program that implements a multi-thread application that has three threads - c) write a program to set and print thread priorities a)Write a program to list all the files in a directory including the files present in all its subdirectories. b)Write a Program to Read the Content of a File Line by Line

-Write a program to implement following collections a)array List b) Vector c)Hash table d)Stack b)Write a program to connect to a database using JDBC and insert values into it.
+Write a program to implement following collections a)array List b) Vector c)Hash table d)Stack